 Self-care involves questioning limiting beliefs.
 Phrases such as,”I can’t because…”, or “I should…”, or “I want to, but…” are all examples of phrases to look out for that may be limiting your options needlessly.

 Your inner critic, that negative voice in your head who narrates your story, is often trying to keep you safe from harm but often ends up targeting the wrong thing.
 In trying to keep you safe from uncomfortable situations and feelings, it tends to place the shame and blame onto you.
+To learn more about how to manage your inner critic, check out this blog article.

-Our inner critic also ensures that we end up focusing on the negative voice narrating in our head on not the positive things in our life, which leads us to the next point…
+The inner critic also ensures that we end up focusing on the negative voice narrating in our head on not the positive things in our life, which leads us to the next point…

 2. Articulate your values and your priorities